 Is there a filing fee?
 If so, please specify the amount in local currency.

-The filing fee with the BWB currently amounts to EUR 1,500.00 regardless of the size of the transaction or the turnover of the parties to the concentration.
+The latest amendment also increased the filing fee with the BWB from EUR 1,500.00 to EUR 3,500.00 with immediate effect regardless of the size of the transaction or the turnover of the parties to the concentration.
 In the notification, the payment has to be proven.

 In case proceedings before the Cartel Court are initiated, an additional so-called framework fee (Rahmengebühr) has to be paid; the fee currently amounts to up to EUR 34,000.00.

 Is there a public announcement that a notification has been filed?

 The notification of a concentration is disclosed to the public immediately after the receipt of the application.
 The BWB essentially publishes the names of the undertakings involved, the nature of the concentration, the affected business branch(es).

 Does the authority seek or invite the views of third parties?